UMFcourses/UMFcourses.github.io/_pages/SupeR_course.md

 ## Terms and conditions
 Advanced courses at Umeå Marine Sciences Centre are governed by the terms and conditions of Umeå University courses: [UMF rule for tuitions fees](https://www.umu.se/globalassets/fristaende-webbar/regelverk/engelska/first--and-second-cycle-education/fs-1.1-495-25-rules-for-tuition-fees.pdf)

-**Note:** We follow the Umeå University cancellation policy; for this course, if the minimum participation level of 5 students has not been reached by the standard application deadline then the course will be cancelled.
+**Note:** We follow the Umeå University cancellation policy.
+For this course, if the minimum participation level of 5 students has not been reached by the standard application deadline then the course will be cancelled.

 ## Course contact
 The contact for this course is Dr Léon Serre-Fredj.